 Dr Melanie O'Brien is a Postdoctoral Research Fellow in the TC Beirne School of Law, The University of Queensland and a researcher in the Asia-Pacific Centre for the Responsibility to Protect.

-Melanie's research project is titled From Discrimination to Death: Genocidal Process and Prevention Through a Human Rights Lens, and aims to construct a paradigm of the genocidal process through human rights violations to function as a map to prevent future genocides.
+Dr O'Brien's research project is titled From Discrimination to Death: Genocidal Process and Prevention Through a Human Rights Lens, and aims to construct a paradigm of the genocidal process through human rights violations to function as a map to prevent future genocides.

 She has won numerous prestigious grants: